FAE Alumni

 • Assistant Professor, Department of Medical Anatomical Sciences, Western University of Health Sciences, Pomona, CA

-• Ph.D., 2023 - Age and Additive Genetic Effects on Cross-Sectional Morphology in Primates
+• Ph.D., 2023 - Age and additive genetic effects on cross-sectional morphology in primates

-• E-mail: cllera1@jhmi.edu
+• E-mail: clleramartin(at)westernu.edu

-Dr. Stephanie Canington
+Dr. Stephanie L. Canington

 • Ph.D., 2023 - The natural history and feeding ecologies of lemurs (lnfraorder Lemuriformes) in wild and human-maintained habitats

-• E-mail: steph.canington@gmail.com
+• E-mail: scaning(at)upenn.edu

 Sorted Alphabetically

-Dr. Heather Ahrens
+Dr. Heather E. Ahrens

 • Assistant Professor, Department of Biology, High Point University, High Point, NC

-• Ph.D., 2017 - Phylogeny and Locomotor Ecomorphology of Oxyaenidae and Macroevolutionary Patterns in North American “Creodonta” (Mammalia, Placentalia)
+• Ph.D., 2017 - Phylogeny and locomotor ecomorphology of Oxyaenidae and macroevolutionary patterns in North American “Creodonta” (Mammalia, Placentalia)

 • E-mail: hahrens(at)highpoint.edu